 Gross but true: Your dog’s poop can provide one of the first warning signs of health issues.
 And while we’re not normally ones to talk shit, when it comes to helping you keep your dog healthy… we’ll do just about anything.

 We reached out to our favorite vet, Dr. Stephanie Liff, to get an expert-overview of how you should handle things when your dog’s stool seems funky, suspicious, or otherwise out of the ordinary.

 Like with any family member, you should keep an eye on whatever symptom’s your dog is exhibiting.
 If you’re worried, don’t just turn to the internet—contact your vet!
-You should always rely on the advice of your dog’s medical provider if you have concerns.
+You should always rely on the advice of your dog’s medical provider if you have concerns or think they may have eaten toxic foods.
 (And speaking of vet visits… have you gotten your furry friends pet health insurance yet?)